Azure/GuestProxyAgent/README.md

 ### Prerequisites

-Ensure you have `docker-compose` installed and can download ~3-10GB on first run.
+Ensure you have `docker-compose` installed and can download ~5-10GB on first run for the Linux container and ~30GB for the Windows container.
 The repo provides a build image for Linux and one for Windows.
 The containers pre-configure all dependencies for you; compiling outside them is not recommended.
 Clone the repo locally, then launch the container.
 Your local repo will be mounted with `rw`.

 ### Developing for Linux Targets